 Renting a party bus for the afternoon and evening is always a great idea to eliminate any unnecessary driving.
 Pitch it to everyone as a cheap alternative to massive DUI fines and their car insurance going through the roof.

-Dinner: Sanity and stomachs dictate a meal as a logical buffer between a round of drunken golf and a night of drunken buffoonery.
+Sanity and stomachs dictate a meal as a logical buffer between a round of drunken golf and a night of drunken buffoonery.
 You've gotta lay down a good drinking base, especially if you're already half in the bag after golf.
 The only rule here is it's gotta be a man's meal.
-No fern bars or small-portion gourmet cuisine tonight.
-If you play a course with a decent restaurant, you might be able to get them to serve you a nice dinner in a private room, or reserve a section of the grill room for your group.
+No small-portion gourmet cuisine tonight.
+If you play a course with a decent restaurant, you might book a private room for a nice dinner, or reserve a section of the grill room for your group.